 Connect the Lightning to Digital AV Adapter to your monitor and you will be able to mirror exactly what you see on your iPhone (or iPad) onto your HDMI-compatible display.

 The only problem is that external video monitors, like the Atomos Ninja V HDMI Monitor/Recorder, are not cheap.
 So, unless you are getting serious with your video production and want to film it yourself, this might not be the solution for you.
 At least, not if you are just starting out with vlogging.

 But if you are filming yourself in your home video studio there are plenty of affordable small televisions with HDMI input you can buy.

-With the Lightning Digital AV adapter and an external monitor or TV, you will you be able to check your framing, exposure, and focus.
-I found the Lightning Digital AV adapter at a good price on Amazon.
+With the Lightning Digital AV adapter and an external monitor or TV, you will be able to check your framing, exposure, and focus.
+I found the Lightning Digital AV adapter at a decent price on Amazon.
 You can find it using this link.

 4: Screencasting to a PC or Mac method

 This method works well if you are filming yourself in a home video studio and is relatively inexpensive.